Symptoms of Gastroesophageal Reflux Disease (GERD)/Heartburn

 - Chronic laryngitis

-- Asthma attacks and/or pneumonia—during sleep acid refluxes from the stomach into the throat, then drains into the lungs, causing irritation
+- Aspiration pneumonia—during sleep acid refluxes from the stomach into the throat, then drains into the lungs, causing irritation

-- Barrett’s esophagus—a precancerous condition that can lead to esophageal cancer
+- A precancerous condition that can lead to esophageal cancer—Barrett’s esophagus

 - Daus Mahnke, MD

 - Reviewed: 03/2014